desmosinc/policies/faqs.md

 Additionally, as required by GDPR, Desmos has Standard Contractual Clauses (**“SCCs”**) with our subcontractors who process Personal Data.

-## Q. Can I ask Desmos to sign a Data Processing Agreement with my school located in Europe?
+<h2 id="dpa-europe">Q. Can I ask Desmos to sign a Data Processing Agreement with my school located in Europe?</h2>

 A. Yes.
 We offer data processing addendums (**“DPAs”**) with attached SCCs for schools that operate in the United Kingdom or European Economic Area.